Every day – roughly between twelve and two-thirty – a large part of Bolivia closes down.

 Within minutes local restaurants are packed and waiters are serving customers as fast as possible.
 We daily join the crowds to have a taste of Bolivia’s simplest yet most plentiful meal:

-What is Almuerzo?
+Bolivia’s Main Dish – What is Almuerzo?

 Lunch is the main meal in Bolivia and often shops, offices and tourist attractions close during lunch hours.
 In general, Bolivians are quick eaters and use the rest of their lunchtime for a quick nap at home or a stroll in a park.
 The exception to this rule is Sunday, when families like getting together and going out for an elaborate lunch – often à la carte – which may take the whole afternoon.

-A typical almuerzo – set meal – has two courses, basically centred on Bolivia’s staple food of potatoes, corn and rice, which is served with meat or chicken.
+A typical almuerzo – set meal – has two courses, basically centered on Bolivia’s staple food of potatoes, corn and rice, which is served with meat or chicken.
 The two courses consist of a large bowl of soup, often with pasta and a piece of meat or chicken, and the main course.

 We find that Bolivian food could use more variety, especially in terms of vegetables, but in general lunches are healthy meals.
 The basic, nutritious ingredients come without thick sauces or condiments that only too often destroy the taste and low calories of a meal.

-Healthy Soups and Main Courses
+Lunch Dishes – Healthy Soups & Main Courses

-Coen and my favorite soups:
+My favorite soups:

 - Sopa de maní – a delicious soup made with peanuts (maní = peanuts) and filled with pasta, potatoes, a piece of meat and sometimes vegetables.